MRahman2310/E-Store/README.md

 # E-Store
-Online Book Store Management System of Seller and Buyer Account
+Online Book Store Management System for seller as well as buyer